 The usual approach is fasting from breakfast to breakfast, but you might choose any time that’s convenient for you.
 As far as intermittent fasting for BJJ goes, this one is the hardest, and least useful of all the methods.

 Alternate day fasting is for those that do not want to/can’t adhere to a daily protocol.
 The method has you fasting every second day.
 Let’s clear it up.

 You start Monday with a 12-hour eating window.
 Once it ends, let’s say at 8 pm, you go on to fast for a full 36 hours and not eat again until 8 am on Wednesday.
 Then you repeat the cycle.
 This will have you without food more than any of the other intermittent fasting protocols.
 However, it ends with a period of time in which you can eat for quite a long time.

-Intermittent fasting has been researched quite thoroughly, in both animals and humans. there are numerous studies out there providing precise data on benefits of time restricted eating.
+Intermittent fasting has been researched quite thoroughly, in both animals and humans.
+There are numerous studies out there providing precise data on the benefits of time-restricted eating.
 Even our ancestors found it useful as still witnessed by religious fasts in almost every religion available.